Paxa/Boo/README.md

 ### Usage

-This is early scrach, you can see with example, start server
+This is early scrach, you can see example, you need start server

     ruby example.rb